Change Repository URL without losing manual-added commit-issue references

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda over 5 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda almost 6 years ago

 nobody else faces this kind of issue?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko about 4 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko over 4 years ago